gpillon/comfyui-odh-workbench/README.md

 The container uses the following network configuration:

-- Nginx listens on port 8888 and proxies requests to ComfyUI
+- Nginx listens on port `NGINX_PORT` (Default 8888, or 8080 for ServingRuntime) and proxies requests to ComfyUI
 - ComfyUI runs on internal port 8188
 - Nginx provides OpenShift compatibility endpoints at `/api` paths
 - Idle culling support is implemented through the `/api/kernels` endpoint

+## Use as ServingRuntime (AKA API_MODE)
+The container can be run in API-only mode by setting the `API_MODE` (ConfyUI Frontend Disabled) environment variable to `true`.
+This mode is optimized for use as a ServingRuntime in OpenShift AI, disabling the web UI and only exposing the API endpoints.

-## File Cleanup (For ServingRuntime)
+### File Cleanup (For ServingRuntime)

 The container includes an automatic file cleanup system that can be enabled to remove old files from the input and output directories: